St Mary's Church, Islington: 19th century

 The Revd Daniel Wilson (1778–1858), served as vicar from 1824 until 1832, when he became Bishop of Calcutta.
 In 1831 he was one of the founders of the Lord's Day Observance Society.
 The Islington Clerical Conference, founded by Daniel Wilson, ran from 1827 to 1983 and was held at St Mary's.
+It was an important annual meeting point for Evangelicals.
 Wilson's son, also Daniel, served as vicar of the church for fifty-four years, during which time many new parishes were created as the population of Islington soared.

-The young Samuel Ajayi Crowther was sent to Islington from Sierra Leone in 1826 to study at the church's school and attend services.
-He later was ordained as a minister by the Bishop of London, and served in West Africa, later becoming the first African Bishop in Nigeria.
+The young Samuel Ajayi Crowther was sent to Islington from Sierra Leone in 1826 to study for a year at the church's school and attend services.
+In the 1840s, following his second visit to London, he was ordained as a minister by the Bishop of London.
+He served all his life in West Africa, in 1864 being consecrated as the first African Bishop in Nigeria.
 He also became a noted linguist, publishing a Yoruban grammar and a translation of the Book of Common Prayer in Yoruba.
 He returned to Islington several times and ordained his own son, Dandeson Crowther, in St Mary's Church in 1870.

-William Hagger Barlow became vicar on the death of Daniel Wilson the second.
+William Hagger Barlow became vicar on the death of Daniel Wilson the younger.
 He built the Bishop Wilson Memorial Hall (subsequently renovated for use as St Mary's Neighbourhood Centre) and the vicarage, which is still in use.